 image of ITA logo

 Music therapy services at Joseph Academy are provided by the Institute for Therapy through the Arts (ITA).
-Institute for Therapy through the Arts provides creative solutions to inspire change and growth and to help people achieve a life of health and happiness, offering creative arts therapies such as music therapy, art therapy, dance/movement therapy, and drama therapy.
-ITA’s neurologic music therapist, Virginia Leahy, will be serving Joseph Academy this school year.
-Virginia is trained in Neurologic Music Therapy (NMT), a clinical approach based on research in neuroscience of music perception and production.
-In music therapy, you may see music improvisation, songwriting, lyric analysis, and more to promote mindfulness, healthy coping skills, and other client-centered goals.
+ITA provides creative solutions to inspire change and growth and to help people achieve a life of health and happiness, offering creative arts therapies such as music therapy, art therapy, dance/movement therapy, and drama therapy.
+ITA’s music therapist, Mary Hanna, MT-BC, will be serving Joseph Academy this school year.
+In music therapy, students may participate in music improvisation, songwriting, lyric analysis, and more to promote mindfulness, healthy coping skills, and other client-centered goals.